Chesya Burke

-Chesya Burke is an American editor, educator and author of comic books and speculative fiction, most notably horror and dark fantasy.
-She has published over a hundred short stories, essays, and articles in magazines and anthologies such as Clarkesworld, Apex Magazine, Nightmare Magazine, and Stories for Chip: A Tribute to Samuel R. Delany.
+Chesya Burke is an American editor, educator and author of comic books and speculative fiction, most notably in the genres of horror and dark fantasy.
+She has published over a hundred short stories, essays, and articles in magazines and anthologies such as Out There Screaming: An Anthology of New Black Horror, Clarkesworld, Apex Magazine, Nightmare Magazine, and Stories for Chip: A Tribute to Samuel R. Delany.
 Her short story collection Let's Play White was published in 2011 while her debut novel, The Strange Crimes of Little Africa, was released in late 2015.
 Nikki Giovanni has compared Burke's fiction to that of Octavia Butler and Toni Morrison.

 Life

 Burke grew up in Hopkinsville, Kentucky.
 She earned a double major in Africana Studies and English from Agnes Scott College and a Masters in African-American studies from Georgia State University.
 Her master's thesis was on Storm from The X-Men.
 Burke earned her Ph.D. in English at the University of Florida.
 She is active in literary and feminist communities, for example serving as co-chair of the Board of Directors of Charis Circle, the nonprofit programming arm of Charis Books & More, the Atlanta area's independent feminist bookstore.